tmfg/digitraffic-common/README.md

 This is a place for common utilities and classes that can be used in other cdk-projects.

+## How to build

+Use `npm` to build the code i.e.

+    npm run build
+    npm run test

 ## How to use

 In package.json dependencies: